Doubly robust estimation and sensitivity analysis for marginal structural quantile models: Analyses of Yale New Haven Health System Electronic Health Record data

 \subsection{Estimation of quantile causal effects}

-We applied the proposed methods to the Yale New Haven Health System (YNHHS) Electronic Health Record data; this is based on a cohort study that investigates the blood pressure (BP) response to prescribed antihypertensive for inpatients who were admitted for reasons other than hypertension but developed severe inpatient hypertension (systolic BP (SBP) $>$ 180 mmHg or diastolic BP (DBP) $>$ 110 mmHg) after admission (\citealp{ghazi2022severe}).
-The study includes adult patients admitted to one of the five YNHHS hospitals (New Haven, CT) between 2016 to 2020.
+We applied the proposed methods to the Yale New Haven Health System (YNHHS) Electronic Health Record data, a cohort study investigating the blood pressure (BP) response to prescribed antihypertensive for inpatients who developed severe inpatient hypertension (systolic BP (SBP) $>$ 180 mmHg or diastolic BP (DBP) $>$ 110 mmHg) after admission (\citealp{ghazi2022severe}).
+The study includes adult patients admitted to one of the five YNHHS hospitals between 2016 to 2020.
 The outcome is the BP responses over 6 hours following the development of severe hypertension (HTN).
 We estimate the effect of antihypertensive treatments given at $(0,2)$, $[2,4)$, and $[4,6)$ hours after the patients developing severe HTN on quantiles of the patients' SBP at 6 hour following development of severe HTN.